 4. Check vehicle history

 Always obtain a vehicle history report for any used car you’re interested in as it can reveal important information about accidents, title issues, and maintenance records.
-A clean history report is a good sign.
+While vehicle history reports can be very informative, they’re not perfect.
+They may not include all of the car’s history, such as minor accidents or repairs.

 5. Inspect the car